littleosbook/littleosbook/getting_to_c.md

 When using the struct in the previous example there is no guarantee that the size of the `struct` will be exactly 32 bits - the compiler can add some padding between elements to speed up element access.
-When using a `struct` to represent configuration bytes, it is very important that the compiler uses
-\emph{no} padding, since the struct will eventually be treated as an unsigned integer by the hardware.
-To force GCC to _not_ add any padding, the attribute `packed` can be used in the following way:
+When using a `struct` to represent configuration bytes, it is very important that the compiler does _not_ add any padding, because the struct will eventually be treated as an unsigned integer by the hardware.
+The attribute `packed` can be used to force GCC to _not_ add any padding:

 ~~~ {.C}
     struct example {